Beyond Parents? Prediction Gaps in University Completion Using Population-Scale Networks and Flexible Machine Learning: Prediction Gaps as Abductive Diagnostics

-\subsection{Model specification: Interactions and non-linearities}
+The first source of prediction gaps is the set of features, or variables, made available to the model.
+A model using only demographic and parental characteristics asks how much university completion is predictable from individual characteristics and family background.
+Adding household, extended-family, school, and neighborhood measures asks whether early-life social contexts contain additional predictive information beyond parents.
+A gap between these feature sets would indicate that measured contexts contribute independently to prediction once parental background is known.
+Conversely, a small gap would suggest that parental background already absorbs much of the predictive information contained in these measured contexts, or that the relevant contextual processes are not captured by the available administrative measures.

-Every statistical model modeling an outcome variable (e.g. completing university) can be written with the formula $y = f(X)$, where $y$ is the outcome variable, $X$ is a vector of predictor variables, and $f(\cdot)$ is a function that maps inputs $X$ to a prediction of $y$.
-This function $f(X)$ may be simple (as in linear regression) or complex (as in a neural network), but in all cases it expresses the model's best guess at how inputs relate to outcomes.
+\subsubsection{Model specification: Interactions and non-linearities}

-In this paper, we start by comparing two different specifications of $f(X)$: a simple logistic regression model, which assumes linear effects and no interactions, and a gradient boosting model, which flexibly learns interactions and nonlinearilties from the data.
+Here, we compare two different specifications of $f(X)$: a simple logistic regression model, which assumes linear effects and no interactions, and a gradient boosting model, which flexibly learns interactions and nonlinearities from the data.
 Both models use the same individual-level variables (e.g., parental income and education, or migration background) to predict the probability of completing university.
-A significant prediction gap between the models unveils in this case important interactions or nonlinearities that the linear model fails to capture (see also \citet{hindman_building_2015, verhagen_incorporating_2024}).
-Prediction gaps are a useful tool for abductive inquiry: when these interactions and linearities align with theoretical expectations, they provide evidence in favor of specific theories and help us improve model specification, reducing inference errors.
+In this case, a substantive prediction gap between the models unveils important interactions or nonlinearities that the linear model fails to capture (see also \citet{hindman_building_2015, verhagen_incorporating_2024}).
+While social scientists generally accept that the world is theoretically nonlinear, they often rely on linear models for their simplicity.
+Prediction gaps show when such simplifications overlook important patterns that should not be ignored.
+Thus, prediction gaps are a useful tool for abductive inquiry: when the interactions and non-linearities underlying prediction gaps align with theoretical expectations, they provide evidence in favor of specific theories and help us improve model specification, reducing inference errors.
 When they are unexpected, they suggest areas where theory might need to be revised.

-\subsection{The operationalization of social contexts}
+\subsubsection{The operationalization of social contexts}

 Every predictive model makes assumptions not only about the function $f$---how inputs relate to outcomes---but also about the structure of the social contexts $X$.
 In most traditional models, $X$ includes individual-level variables like parental income or educational background.
 To incorporate social context, researchers often aggregate features from the environment, such as the average income in a neighborhood or the share of highly educated parents in a school.
 These are then included as additional covariates to statistical models, preserving the individual-level structure of the data.